by Telecommunications Companies Seeking a Certificate of Public Good

 There are two important reporting requirements applicable to telecommunications companies in Vermont.

 First, companies must file an annual report with the Department of Public Service and the Public Utility Commission as required by 30 V.S.A. § 22.
 In January, the Department of Public Service will send a blank annual report to your company representative: Sample Annual Report.
-The report must be fully completed.
-The report contains informational items, a balance sheet, and an income statement.
-This report must be completed and returned to the Department of Public Service no later than April 15.
+The report must be fully completed and returned to the Department of Public Service no later than April 15.
 You may request a two-month extension in writing, addressed to the Economics Division.
 A copy of the report must also be filed with the Commission.
 Until further notice, the Commission treats all annual reports as containing potentially confidential information.
 If the Company has a specific company representative who should receive this report, please include this person's name, phone number, and address in your registration form.
 The gross revenue tax, which is specified in the blank report and in 30 V.S.A. § 22, must be paid at the same time the annual report is filed.
 For more information on the annual report you may contact the Department's Economics Division at (802) 828-2811.

 Second, the Public Utility Commission adopted service quality standards for telecommunications companies in Docket No. 5903 (order of 7/2/99).
 Companies must track their performance against those standards on a monthly basis and report the results of the performance on a quarterly basis to the Commission and the Department.
 For more information on the service quality standards and quarterly reporting requirement, please see the Department's service quality reporting form, instructions, and notice to customers.